-Dental Implant Marketing: 4 Ways to Reach Your Ideal Patients
+Dental Implant Marketing: Strategies to Get More Patients

-In this post, we'll discuss some dental implant marketing ideas that you can use to start getting more high revenue patients right away.
+In other words, it makes sense to use online marketing to reach patients who might be interested in dental implants.
+In this post, we'll discuss some dental implants marketing ideas that you can use to start getting more high revenue patients right away.

 After reading this post, if you need more ideas to market your practice, be sure to read the post:

 73 Creative Dental Marketing Ideas to Attract New Patients

 Now that you have the figures regarding social media use in the United States, you need to find your audience.
 A big part of that is narrowing your geographic area.